gityashhub/finalagent/replit.md

 The AI assistant requires a GROQ_API_KEY environment variable to be set.
 Without this key, the AI features will not be available, but all other functionality will work normally.

 ## Recent Changes
-- **2025-10-03 Phase 2**: Enhanced application with new features
-  - Added Visualization page (page 4) with multi-column selection and multiple graph types
-  - Implemented CSV export functionality for cleaned and original datasets
-  - Created Anomaly Detection page (page 7) with comprehensive anomaly analysis
-  - Enhanced Reports page with cleaned dataset preview and comparison view
-  - Added data validation functionality in Cleaning Wizard
-  - Integrated saved visualizations and anomaly results into reports
-  - All custom visualizations can be saved as static images for reports

-- **2025-10-03 Phase 1**: Initial Replit environment setup
+- **2025-10-03**: GitHub Import to Replit Environment
+  - Successfully imported project from GitHub
-  - Installed Python 3.11 and all dependencies
+  - Installed Python 3.11 and all dependencies using uv package manager
+  - All 60 Python packages installed successfully (streamlit, pandas, numpy, scikit-learn, plotly, seaborn, matplotlib, groq, jinja2, scipy)
+  - Verified Streamlit configuration (.streamlit/config.toml) is properly set up for Replit
-  - Configured Streamlit workflow for port 5000
+  - Configured workflow to run on port 5000 with 0.0.0.0 binding
-  - Set up deployment configuration (autoscale)
+  - Set up autoscale deployment configuration
-  - Created .gitignore for Python project
-  - Configured Groq API key for AI Assistant
+  - Application running successfully and tested
+  - Note: GROQ_API_KEY environment variable is not set - AI Assistant features will not be available until configured

 ## Deployment
 The application is configured for autoscale deployment, suitable for stateless web applications.
 It automatically scales based on traffic and stops when not in use.